digitalocean/droplet_kit/README.md

 ## Design

-DropletKit follows a strict design of resoures as methods on your client.
+DropletKit follows a strict design of resources as methods on your client.
 For examples, for droplets, you will call your client like this:

 ```ruby
 client = DropletKit::Client.new(access_token: 'YOUR_TOKEN')